Luuuk12321/RecLM-gen/README.md

 `RecLM-gen` is a repo used to fine-tune LLMs to align LLMs for controllable recommendation tasks.
 Additionally, it gives the minimal implementation of supervised fine-tune(SFT) and reinforcement learning(RL) on LLMs.
 It is scalable for users to fine-tune LLMs on other domains and highly customized the training processes.
 This repo is built upon the [`transformers`](https://github.com/huggingface/transformers) lib.

-Next, we provide an example of the fine-tuning process with two stages on recommendation task.
+Next, we provide an example of the fine-tuning process with two training stages on recommendation task.

 ## Raw dataset format
 Raw dataset should have 3 files in data_path at least: `category.pickle`, `meta.pickle`, `sequential.pickle`.